nhsbsa/immigration-hs/docs/documentation/adding-css-javascript-and-images.md

 The Prototype Kit processes all the files in the `/app/assets` folder, and puts the processed files in `/public`.

-Do not change files in the `/public` folder because it’s deleted and rebuilt every time you make a change to your prototype.
+Do not change files in the `/public` folder because it's deleted and rebuilt every time you make a change to your prototype.

 ## Add CSS